2024 Gartner® Critical Capabilities™ Report Ranks Appian #1 in the Complex Internal Applications Use Case

 News provided byAppian

-Appian Recognized as a Leader in Gartner® Magic Quadrant™ for Enterprise Low-Code Application Platforms
+Appian Recognised as a Leader in Gartner® Magic Quadrant™ for Enterprise Low-Code Application Platforms

 The 2024 Gartner Critical Capabilities report evaluated 13 low-code platform vendors, with in-depth technical analysis and Use Case charts, complementing the Magic Quadrant analysis.
 This report presents customers with a thorough understanding of different low-code platforms, helping them find the best platform for their business needs based on different use case categories.